RILAB/mop/README.md

                         Minimim base quality
   -b [BAMLIST], --bamlist [BAMLIST]
                         List of bam files.
 One per line.
-  -B [BEDFILE], --bedfile [BEDFILE]
-                        Optional name of the file to write bedfile to.
   -l POSITIONS_FILE, --positions_file POSITIONS_FILE
                         Optional file of reference position to pass to samtools mpileup.

 ```